adobe/aepsdk-edgebridge-ios/Documentation/tutorials/data-prep-for-data-collection.md

 # Data Prep for Data Collection
-Data Prep is an Adobe Platform service which maps and transform data to the [Experience Data Model (XDM)](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html).
+Data Prep is an Adobe Experience Platform service which maps and transform data to the [Experience Data Model (XDM)](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html).
 Data Prep is configured from a Platform enabled [datastream](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html) to map source data from the Edge Bridge mobile extension to the Platform Edge Network.

 > **Note**
 > The following documentation provides a comprehensive overview of the Data Prep capabilities: